A Complete Guide to Sofia Richie’s Coolest, Most Awe-Inspiring Outfits

 Getty Images

-Richie bared her stomach with a cropped grey checked top and wide-leg jeans at New York Fashion Week in September 2017.
+Richie bared her stomach with a cropped gray checked top and wide-leg jeans at New York Fashion Week in September 2017.

 Photo: